 Four or five day bike trips are all very well, but ever since I got into this touring malarkey and started lurking on various forums and subreddits, I’ve been dreaming of The Big One.

-So in 2018, the year I turned 50, I used this nominally momentous event as leverage to coerce my family and colleagues to allow me abdicate all responsibilities and disappear for a month on my bicycle.
+So in 2018, the year I turned 50, I used this nominally momentous event as leverage to coerce my family and colleagues into allowing me to abdicate all responsibilities and disappear for a month on my bicycle.

 As luck would have it, James, one of the regular characters to pop up on this blog, was taking a midlife crisis sabbatical and was similarly motivated to try a longer ride.
-And various other friends reckoned they’d join us for bits of the ride.
+And various other friends reckoned they’d join us along the way.
 This was welcome news because as far as I’m concerned bike touring is a social activity and I don’t really see the point of doing it on your own.

 It’s a strange thing setting off on a long trip.
 I had been looking forwards to that moment for months, but when it came it felt very similar to not setting off on a long trip.
 As hard as I tried to soak in the moment, what it actually felt like was I had just got on my bike and was going somewhere.
 I might as well have been nipping down the shops for a